 - Reduce scarring significantly.

-He may recommend multiple surgeries to achieve the best results, particularly if patients need additional procedures to fix a cleft palate.
+He may recommend multiple surgeries to achieve the desired results, particularly if patients need additional procedures to fix a cleft palate.

 Expect a high level of quality and care with Dr. Rose’s practice.
 Beyond his committed and communicative approach, he has extensive experience in performing cleft lip surgery.
 In addition to his work in the United States, he has also trained other surgeons as part of humanitarian missions in Mexico, Peru, Afghanistan, Pakistan, and Africa.